mrdandelion6/Learn-to-Code/topics/cyber-security/notes.md

 we also further break down the CIA triad into the following:

-### vulerable system CIA
+### vulnerable system CIA
-- a system becomes vulernable when it is compromised..
+- a system becomes vulnerable when it is compromised..

 ### subsequent system CIA
 - but what are the subsequent effects of a system being compromised?